Fang-Haoshu/graspnetAPI/README.md

 # graspnetAPI

-GraspNet API comming soon!

-A quick start up is to look at vis.py
+# NOTE: Official version is available at https://github.com/graspnet/graspnetAPI.
+Please move to this repo

 ## Install